rbigno/examapp/README.md

 # examapp for caresharing

-Sorry for passing this late I went home tomy province in iloilo in the past days and we are very busy.
+Sorry for passing this late I went home to my province in iloilo in the past days and we are very busy.
 Merry Christmas!

-Git and Node.js are a prerequisite
+Git, bower and Node.js are a prerequisite

-then run :
+then run on cmd or git bash on the root folder :

 npm start to run a localserver to test it and install all dependencies with the aide of bower.